-Robert Oschler • 4 months ago
+Robert Oschler • over 1 year ago

 Be aware.
 You are required to upload your source code!

 Just a note to everybody.
 You are required to upload your source code to GitHub, at the very least for Web Applications and perhaps others.
 Read the rules carefully:

 "Web: On your Entry Form, share the URL to the page where the Application can be accessed.
 Please also include a zip file containing the source code and production build folder that will allow Judges to directly host on their local server or link to GitHub repository, and, testing instructions that provide access to the working version of the Entrant’s Application."